GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.4/en.md

   https://mysite.com/graphql
 ```

-When using Gato GraphQL PRO, thanks to the newly added `_strBase64Encode` field, we can use GraphQL to execute aunthenticated HTTP requests against another WordPress site.
+When using Gato GraphQL PRO, thanks to the newly added `_strBase64Encode` field, we can use GraphQL to execute authenticated HTTP requests against another WordPress site.

 The query below receives the username and application password (and the endpoint to connect to), creates the required authentication header (of type "Basic base64encoded(username:password)"), and sends an HTTP request against the GraphQL server, passing the GraphQL query to execute: